metacpan/metacpan-cpan-extracted/distros/D/Dist-Zilla-PluginBundle-DROLSKY/CONTRIBUTING.md

 The code for this distribution is [hosted on GitHub](https://github.com/autarch/Dist-Zilla-PluginBundle-DROLSKY).

 You can submit code changes by forking the repository, pushing your code changes to your clone, and then submitting a pull request.
+Please update the Changes file with a user-facing description of your changes as part of your work.
 See the GitHub documentation for [detailed instructions on pull requests](https://help.github.com/articles/creating-a-pull-request)

 If you have found a bug, but do not have an accompanying patch to fix it, you